kreier/control_system_examples_2023/LandingRocket/README.md

 ![desmos](desmos.png)

 But you have to write your own code and feedback control loop to get it working with every height you put in!
-Some myRocket.setThrust(20.88) works after 60 seconds.
+Some `myRocket.setThrust(20.88)` works after 60 seconds from a height of 300 meters.

+The challenge: Write code for any height!